MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 ---

-We register OData services using the `services.AddControllers().AddOData()` extension method.
-The `AddOData()` method accepts a callback action that allows us to configure different aspects of the OData service using the options argument (which is an instance of [`ODataOptions`](/dotnet/api/microsoft.aspnetcore.odata.odataoptions)).
+We register OData services using the `AddOData` extension method.
+The `AddOData` method accepts a callback action that allows us to configure different aspects of the OData service using the options argument (which is an instance of [`ODataOptions`](/dotnet/api/microsoft.aspnetcore.odata.odataoptions)).

-In this sample we're calling the [`options.AddRouteComponents()`](/dotnet/api/microsoft.aspnetcore.odata.odataoptions.addroutecomponents) method which is used to register and configure the components and services that make up our OData API.
-We pass an EDM model that describes the service schema to the `options.AddRouteComponents()`.
+In this sample we're calling the [`AddRouteComponents`](/dotnet/api/microsoft.aspnetcore.odata.odataoptions.addroutecomponents) method which is used to register and configure the components and services that make up our OData API.
+We pass an EDM model that describes the service schema to the `AddRouteComponents`.

 The EDM model is built using the following logic: